 In 1928 he fell ill with bronchitis and the young man who covered for him, Gordon Parry, plays a crucial part in this tale and may well have been involved in the murder just three years later.
 When Wallace returned to work he discovered Parry had been helping himself to cash.
 A discovery he reported to the authorities.
 Did this give Gordon Parry motive for revenge?

 William Wallace was a well-liked and respected man by most accounts, although his personality and temperament according to some was “calculating and despondent”.
-Wallace liked detail, he liked facts and for everything to be correct, in its place and accounted for.
+Wallace liked details, he liked facts and for everything to be correct, in its place, and accounted for.

 The Murder of Julia Wallace

-On 20th January 1931, Julia Wallace was found dead in the parlor of her home by her husband William Wallace.
+On 20 January 1931, Julia Wallace was found dead in the parlor of her home by her husband William Wallace.
 Julia’s death was brutal and violent, described as a “frenzied attack of terrific force”.
-She had been beaten around the head with an iron bar, a weapon that has never been found.
+She had been beaten around the head with an iron bar, a weapon which has never been found.
 Under her body was a raincoat later established to belong to William Wallace.
 The house was in disarray and four pounds had been stolen from Wallace’s collection box.

 In Move To Murder, Antony M. Brown focuses attention on a curious phone call made to a chess club William Wallace attended the night before the murder.
-A call which has come to be at the center of this mystery.
+A call that has come to be at the center of this mystery.